apify/crawlee/docs/api/PuppeteerCrawler.md

 <a name="PuppeteerCrawler+abort"></a>

 ## `puppeteerCrawler.abort()` ⇒ <code>Promise</code>
-Stops the crawler by preventing crawls of additional pages and terminating the running ones.
+Aborts the crawler by preventing crawls of additional pages and terminating the running ones.